All Episodes

 And I think there is a discernible, at the time I thought there was a discernible difference, and that is that I believe Mrs. Clinton could deal the fatal blow to this country.

-Because I think she needs to be, at the time, I thought she needed to be taken out as soon as possible.
+So I was prepared to vote in the Ohio Democratic primary against her because I think she needs to be, at the time, I thought she needed to be taken out as soon as possible.

-Um fast forward to today, we got all this rigmarole with McCain.
+Fast forward to today, we got all this rigmarole with McCain.

-And my second question is just how many female names are on your list of all-time top female names?
+And my second question is, just how many female names are on your list of all-time top female names?

-Because we know it's more than ten.
+Because we know it's more than 10.

 I listen to you all the time.